 Skills and knowledge

-- knowledge of plastic materials and processes, such as how plastics react to different heats and pressures
+- how plastics react to different heats and pressures

 What's the job really like?